-Home prices have cooled slightly in some areas of the country, but many homeowners are still sitting on high levels of home equity from the run-up in residential property values over the past 3 years.
-The average homeowner had about $270,000 in home equity as of the beginning of 2023, up almost $90,000 from the end of 2019.1
+Home prices have cooled slightly in some areas of the country, but many homeowners are still sitting on high levels of home equity from the run-up in residential property values over the past 4 years.
+The average homeowner had about $315,000 in home equity as of September 2024, up almost $129,000 from the start of the pandemic.1 Not surprisingly, interest in home equity loans and home equity lines of credit (HELOCs) has surged in recent years amid rising consumer debt levels and the significantly increased cost of living.
+In fact, in 2024, home equity lending reached its highest level in over 15 years.2

 If you're considering borrowing from home equity, there are a few things to know before diving into one of these products.